CORAdvantage Blog Research and News

 3. Ensure the assessment examines the whole-child

 While examining a child’s literacy and math skills are important, particularly in defining Kindergarten-readiness, research consistently notes that there are additional skills and competencies children should develop at a young age in order to be prepared for success in school.
-Specifically, administrators should select whole-child assessment tools should examine:
+Specifically, administrators should select whole-child assessment tools that examine:

 - Physical well-being and motor development